Skip to content

 B = S x S x D

-Where S = number of separate absence spells and D = total working days absent
+Where S = number of separate absence occasions and D = total working days absent

 All three examples involve 10 total days of absence, but the scores range from 10 to 1,000.
 The squaring of S means that frequent single-day absences generate a significantly higher score than one longer absence of the same total duration.